 Plan your Ramadan Resolutions before Ramadan so that once you enter, you are mentally and physically prepared to start making changes.

-- Quran(Decide on how much you would like to read, memorize, review)
+- Quran: Decide on how much you would like to read, memorize and review.

-- Duaa(Allah loves insistence in duaa, so make a list of 5-6 most important duas to you and insist on them every time you make duaa)
+- Dua: Allah loves insistence in dua, so make a list of 5-6 most important duas to you and insist on them every time you make dua.

 5) No distractions

 Be aware of distractions before or during Ramadan.
 Turn off the TV and social media and prioritize your commitments.
-Also, please remember that Ramadan is intended to be a month of fasting and prayers, as opposed to elaborate dinner parties/iftars.
+Also, please remember that Ramadan is intended to be a month of fasting and prayers, not feasting.

 There are many resources available online for sisters now about how to save time in the kitchen, take advantage of meal planning, and spend more time on worship.
 Be sure to ask your family for help and remember the ultimate purpose of Ramadan is to achieve taqwa.